quantum-defence/quantum-defence/docs/milestone-3/dev-guide.md

 any item from being dropped into an unwanted place.
 Any control node that has this script will not have an item dissapear when dragged onto them.
 The other files would be both towerInventorySlot.gd and buildUISlot.gd.
 Both these scripts handle the main functionality of allowing an item to be dragged from the buildUI to the tower inventory.
 QuantumCircuitSlot.gd is a script that extends TowerInventorySlot.gd and only applies to quantum slots in the tower inventory.
 When an item is picked up, from either the tower inventory slot or the buildUI slot, a dictionary ois created with the starting information.
 These are grouped under the term "Origin" with some of the dictionary keys refering to the origin slots items and the origin slots name for reference to know where the item comes from.
-When dropped into another slot, the dictionary then creates more information, grouped under the term "Targer".
+When dropped into another slot, the dictionary then creates more information, grouped under the term "Target".
 These store information such as the target slots name and item(if there is an item in the slot) and act accordingly.

 **Gold**

 The main logic of the gold is done in a goldLabel.gd.
 BuildUI's change_gold() and set_gold() functions all interact with this.
 Calling reset() is to reset all the gold of the stage.

 **Prompts and Instructions**

 These are handled by both the prompt scene (Prompt.tscn) and script(Prompt.gd) as well as the scoping nodes in UI.
 The scoping nodes do no have their own scene and are simply part of UI.
 Thus any changing of information or scripts of scoping requires it to be done through UI.tscn.

 **Tower Inventory**

 The tower inventory is a canvas item material which contains many control nodes for organisation.
 There is only one instance of tower inventory and it is part of UI.
 Clicking on another tower and changing the tower displayed in tower inventory is a mere swapping of sprites in the tower inventory.
 Tower inventory has a